Scurried down to London for Kylie's birthday party on a Friday night.

 Home via Chicken Cottage (Clapham Brick Lane curry for me):

-Up bright and early the following morning, had the remainder of the curry for breakfast and hit the road.
+____________________________________________________________Up bright and early the following morning, had the remainder of the curry for breakfast and hit the road.
 We diverged at Victoria: MJ south to Brighton and I west to Bristol - twas a teary farewell I assure thee.

 No sooner than i'd finished the Review section of the Guardian, i arrived at Bristol Temple Meads, then bussed into town.
 After some confusion related in part to Tim's unfamiliarity with his adopted home city and in bigger part to my general incompetence regarding public transport, maps, directions and instructions, we were eventually united.
 Joyfully so.